megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Where "myCustomAPI" is part of the HTTP path for that API group

   2. Define HTTP request classes -- i.e. the json body in the HTTP request will be converted to that request class.
-For example, if as “request” we want to have byte array data with some integer value, we could define the following class:
+For example, if as “request” we want to use byte array data with some integer value, we could define the following class:

   ::